 Religion may have naturally sprung up from this need to keep everybody on the same page, Dunbar said.
 Today, we are dispersed like stars in the sky but hate to accept the fact that somewhere or other we all are the same.

-Disclaimer: This is an opinionated article to reflect a viewpoint on the subject.
+This article has been written by Niharika Tiwari, and it is is an opinionated article to reflect a viewpoint on the subject.